rkbenton/ImagineImage/ReadMe.md

 # Operational Notes

 ## SSH
+At Malden, the Raspi is on the SparkleKitten network; at the cabin, it's on Lair Loft.

-Currently, if you're on the SparkleKitten network, ssh in from Becky's laptop with:
+You can ssh in from Becky's laptop with:
 ```
 ssh becky@irving.local
 ```

 ## Remote Access
 Turn on _Raspberry Pi Connect_ on the Raspi.
 It's usually on the menubar to the right.